DjangoGirls/tutorial/django_forms/README.md

 We need to import Django forms first (`from django import forms`) and, obviously, our `Post` model (`from .models import Post`).

 `PostForm`, as you probably suspect is a name of our form.
-We need to tell Django, that this form is a `ModelForm` (so Django will do some magic for us) - `forms.ModelForm` is responsible of that.
+We need to tell Django, that this form is a `ModelForm` (so Django will do some magic for us) - `forms.ModelForm` is responsible for that.

 Next, we have `class Meta`, where we say Django which model should be used to create this form (`model = Post`).

-Finally we can say which field should end up in our form.
+Finally, we can say which field should end up in our form.
 In this scenario we want only `title` and `text` to be exposed - `author` should be the person who is currently logged in (you!) and `created_date` should be automatically set in code, right?

 And that's it!
-All we need to do now is use the form in a view and display it in a template.
+All we need to do now is useing the form in a *view* and display it in a template.

-So once again we will create: a link to the page, a url, a view and a template.
+So once again we will create: a link to the page, an URL, a view and a template.

 ## Link to page with the form